WilliamM163/file_sharing_app/README.md

 - [x] Associate file upload with user
 - [ ] Associate file sent to device or other user `IN THE WORKS!`

-### Lower Priority
 **Registering multiple devices on the same account**
-- [ ] Explore options for linking devices to an account (e.g., HTTP headers, unique device identifiers).
+- [ ] Explore options for linking devices to an account (e.g., HTTP headers, unique device identifiers, new DB tables?).

 **Recieving files**
 - [ ] Research notification methods for specific devices (e.g., WebSockets, push notifications).
     Explore libraries or services that can handle device-specific notifications.

 **Sending files to a different user**
 - [ ] Design and implement a contact list feature to allow users to send files to other registered accounts.